plone/plone.portlets/plone/portlets/README.txt

 an appropriate name.
 We will simulate that here with the following function, for convenience.

-  >>> from zope.app.container.interfaces import INameChooser
+  >>> from zope.container.interfaces import INameChooser
   >>> def saveAssignment(mapping, assignment):
   ...     chooser = INameChooser(mapping)
   ...     mapping[chooser.chooseName('', assignment)] = assignment